grabmy/laravel-api-builder/README.md

   ...
 }
 ```

-If a record from table order is deleted, the previous API config will:
+With this API config, if a record from table order is deleted, the API will:

 - Delete a record from table product if order.product_id is set
 - Delete a list of records from table category if category records are linked to this order record